MicrosoftEdge/MSEdgeExplainers/GamepadHapticsActuatorTriggerRumble/explainer.md

 ## Alternative Solutions

 ### `GamepadHapticActuatorType` entry for effect support detection
 Adding a new entry entry, e.g. "trigger-rumble" to GamepadHapticActuatorType might be difficult to accomplish without breaking existing apps.
 For example, an app that always checks for "dual-rumble" may break if Xbox controllers suddenly begin to return "trigger rumble" as their `GamepadHapticActuatorType`.
-Therefore, it may be better to let the web applications do the required capability detection using a different route - e.g., by calling a `canPlay` method -; and always define `GamepadHapticActuator.type` to be "dual-rumble", so apps cannot rely on it, then deprecate, and eventually remove it.
+Therefore, it may be better to let the web applications do the required capability detection using a different route - e.g., by checking the `effects` array -; and always define `GamepadHapticActuator.type` to be "dual-rumble", so apps cannot rely on it, then deprecate, and eventually remove it.

 ### `canPlay` method
 A new `canPlay` method that takes a `GamepadHapticEffectType` string and returns a `boolean` could also be used to query a gamepad's haptics capabilities.
 However, this requires a new call to be made for every `GamepadHapticEffectType` we would like to check for support.
-Moreover, implementing a method like this could affect legacy engines, case effect types need to be deprecated or renamed.
+Moreover, implementing a method like this could affect legacy engines, in case effect types need to be deprecated or renamed.

 ## Future Plans for this API
 The extension to the `GamepadHapticsActuator` is a short-term solution to unblock developers from being limited to 2-motor rumble on current generation hardware.
 In the long-term, we plan to invest in the [HapticsDevice API](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/HapticsDevice/explainer.md), which will supercede this API, the [Vibration API](https://w3c.github.io/vibration/#dom-navigator-vibrate), and will generalize haptics behaviors across many devices and applications.
 This new `HapticsDevice` API will be applied to Gamepad to support rumble and haptic effects in previous and next generation hardware.